 Let your kids keep track of all the different veggies they eat with this fun chart.

-Tip #2: Take a page from Mary Poppins and use a spoonful of whatever tastes good to your kids to help the healthy vegetable medicine go down.
+Tip #2: Take a page from Mary Poppins and use a spoonful of something tasty to help those healthy vegetables go down.

 Kids not only have more taste buds than adults, they also have a more acute sense of taste.
-Since a lot of vegetables just have a slight bitterness to them, it might mean your kids are tasting a more pronounced bitterness that we would sense.
+Since a lot of vegetables have a slight bitterness to them, it might mean your kids are tasting a more pronounced bitterness than we sense.
 And human evolution has trained us to avoid bitter things, because back in caveman days, it might mean that something was poisonous.

 How to Roast Vegetables with Different Flavors